 How This Recipe Came About:

 When I first created this blend, I duplicated an existing commercial gluten free almond flour blend.
 However, just as some others had complained about, it was a little gummy, especially in warm biscuits and rolls.
 So, I made a couple of adjustments, including ingredients.
-I am very pleased with the result including the Gluten Free Pull-Apart Rolls that I made, which I will be sharing the recipe soon.
+I am very pleased with the result including the Gluten Free Pull-Apart Rolls and Gluten Free Pizza Crust.

 UPDATE: I have used this flour blend in several different recipes and they turned out deliccious.
 I even made a Tender Gluten Free Challah Bread Recipe.